 You can deposit via mobile check deposit, online transfer between bank accounts, and wire transfers.

-The key takeaways from our review of the American Express checking account is that it can be a great choice for you if you already have an account with American Express.
+The key takeaways from our review of the American Express debit card is that it can be a great choice for you if you already have an account with American Express.

 American Express Checking Overview